The Exclusivity Principle Determines the Correlation Monogamy

-Since quantum mechanics is also a theoretical model consisting of a set of physical principles (actually, we haven't yet found out what these principles are), to give an explanation of the origin of no-$P$ monogamy in quantum mechanics, we must explain what constitute principle of quantum mechanics can be used to derive the monogamy relation.
+Since quantum mechanics is also a theoretical model consisting of a set of physical principles (actually, we haven't yet found out what these principles are), to explain the origin of no-$P$ monogamy in quantum mechanics, we must explain what constitutes principle of quantum mechanics can be used to derive the monogamy relation.
 There are some trials to explain the origin of different kinds of monogamy, for instance, the principle of no-disturbance\cite{Ramanathan2012generalized,Jia2016}(or more restricted no-signaling principle in Bell's scenario\cite{Pawlowski2009monogamy,Jia2016}) can be used to derive contextuality monogamy, correlation complementarity can be used to derive nonlocality monogamy\cite{Kurzynski2011correlation} and the Lorentz invariance in Bloch representation can be used to derive entanglement monogamy\cite{Eltschka2015monogamy}.
-But all these attempts provide only partial answer, and in many cases their derivation can not give the tight monogamy bound in quantum mechanics.
+But all these attempts provide only partial answers, and in many cases, their derivation can not give the tight monogamy bound in quantum mechanics.

-In this letter, we analyze the quantum correlations in detail and we find many important monogamies (monogamy of quantum contextuality, nonlocality, genuine nonlocality and contextuality-nonlocality, etc.) appearing in quantum theory can be derived from EP.
+In this letter, we analyze the quantum correlations in detail and we find many important monogamy relations (monogamy of quantum contextuality, nonlocality, genuine nonlocality, and contextuality-nonlocality, etc.) appearing in quantum theory can be derived from EP.
 We prove that the monogamy derived from EP is tight, \emph{viz.}, the monogamy bound restricted by EP meets the bound restricted by quantum mechanics.
-We give the necessary and sufficient conditions for some experiments to be monogamous and as an application, we provide an operational criterion to determine if several experiments are monogamy.
+We give the necessary and sufficient conditions for some experiments to be monogamous and as an application, we provide an operational criterion to determine if several experiments are monogamous.
 This sheds new light on the relationship between EP and quantum mechanics.

 We begin with a brief review of the EP.

 \emph{Exclusivity as a physical principle.}\textemdash Suppose that we are running an experiment $\mathcal{E}=\{e_i\}$, the test parameter for a physical property may have many types of formulations: it can be a sum $\sum_iw_ip(e_i)$ where each weight $w_i$ is a real number, like in Bell inequality, noncontextuality inequality; or some other function such as Shannon entropy, Tsallis entropy, R\'{e}nyi entropy and so on.
 Here, we focus on the sum-type test parameter, which is also the most studied form since Bell's seminal work\cite{bell1964}.
 A standard correlation test inequality of the experiment $\mathcal{E}$ is of the form: